Abstraction Health

 Key findings

-• A meta-analysis suggests quercetin supplementation may have a modest effect on blood pressure, though the clinical significance is unclear without access to full study data.
+• A meta-analysis suggests quercetin supplementation may have a modest effect on reducing blood pressure, though the magnitude and clinical significance remain unclear.

 Evidence gaps